 How to prevent insider threats

-To protect your network and your confidential data, it’s imperative that you implement a system to prevent insider threats.
+To protect your network and your confidential data, it’s imperative that you implement a system to detect insider threats.

-Following these nine tips will help you ensure that your company is safe from insider threats:
+Following these nine tips will help you ensure that your company is safe from malicious employees:

 - Watch for the movement of data as it travels within and outside your environment, e.g., as it moves onto devices or into the cloud.
 Encrypt sensitive corporate data at rest or as it’s traveling over a network using suitable software or hardware technology.
 That way if a rouge employee or third-party worker steals a hard drive from a server or captures traffic, for instance, that individual will be unable to access your confidential data.